Swine Driver and Pound Keeper for Geneva in 1852

 This may be difficult for us to relate to nowadays, but if we spend a few moments thinking about it we realize that livestock often represent a large portion of a farmer’s wealth in any time period.
 Furthermore loose livestock can be a pesky annoyance at best and a danger to the citizens of an urban area at worst.
 Anyone who has spent much time around farm animals realizes they can be unpredictable.
 They are just being animals, but since we are just being people, and many of us are people with limited experience with livestock, we often misunderstand an animal’s actions.

 Imagine waking up one morning to a cow munching your carefully tended flower garden, when you step outside to confront the creature you realize not only has she decimated your garden, she has also “fertilized” your sidewalk and broken down your raspberry canes.
-When you approach the bovine, with broom in hand, the cow looks at you complacently and turns her horns in your direction….they look a bit intimidating don’t they?
+When you approach the bovine, with broom in hand, the cow looks at you complacently and turns her horns in your direction…they look a bit intimidating don’t they?

-In an era when many a city family may have kept a cow, pig or horse for milk, meat or transportation it was not unheard of to find they had escaped and were distressing your neighbors.
+In an era when many a city family kept a cow, pig or horse for milk, meat or transportation it was not unheard of to find they had escaped and were distressing your neighbors.
 Today, this type of animal interaction seldom occurs in urban areas, but in the transitional areas between farm and city it is much more common to look out your window and find your neighbors’ grey pony consuming your bird seed in competition with a wily raccoon.

 My own encounters with livestock have been mostly benign, but several of them have been more interesting than I expected.
 I lived in a rural area for a large portion of my life and experienced some moments that branded themselves in my brain.
 When I was very young a team of horses escaped from the farm across the street and came galloping through our yard, frightening my mother while I gaped in awe at their thundering hoofs disappearing into the field behind our house.
 Then there was the time when I encountered an entire herd of loose draft horses while driving down a country road someplace west of Rochester.
 The horses surrounded our small car and escorted us down the street with our eyes about level with their bellies.
 Unbelievably, nobody I spoke to knew whose horses they were!